romerocs/website/README.md

   modular scale
   having a beginners attitude
   css as a programming language -- you can provide arguments via a class or prop, and it does something, debugging with red border, fallbacks, conditional statements, control structures

+Hi there, welcome to my little site.
+I'm a front-end developer in Richmond, VA.
+I enjoy thinking about and writing in html, css and presentational javascript.
+I also like to think about the people that use the websites I build, and how to improve their experiences on them.

+- I think about and write in html, css and javascript
+- I think about the **user** in everything I do
+- I strive for mutual understanding and meaningful collaboration with UX and UI professionals
+- I aim to create performant, accessible and responsive products for the web